RoseMwangi98/burger-palace/README.md

-# burger-palace
+# Burger-Palace
 BURGER PALACE
 This application is the land in page of a the companty.It allows the customers to get a veiw of the burgers being offered and the prices.

-21st January 2022
-By ROse Mwangi
+By Rose Mwangi

 Description

 This application is web appliction,gives the customers the ability to see the various types of burgers being offered and the various prices.It also gives a preveiw of the various ingredients used to make the burgers.

 Setup/Installation Requirements

 To be able to run the project the following are required;

 1.A code editor in our case we used Visual studio code